http-tests/cache-tests/README.md

 > node server.js

 Then, configure your CDN to use port `8000` on that hostname as the origin.
-Point a browser (as above, currently Chrome) to the CDN.
+Point a browser (as above, currently Chrome) to the CDN host/port.